Get started

 5. Go live.

-Set the name and optional description for your levels and configure additional options, such as a privacy note text, a list of countries that you might want to include or exclude, and so on.
+On the Steps tab, provide a name and optional description for your levels and configure the additional options, such as the privacy note text, a list of countries that you might want to include or exclude, and so on:

-Provide the name that you want to use for the new level.
+1. Provide a name and optional description that you want to use for the new level.

 • Standard — for standard applicant verification, for example, to onboard new applicants.